SoloveyMaria/community/docs/DB_building/README.md

 ${\color{red}Since \ we \ want \ to \ annotate \ the\ individual \ components \ bla-bla ...}$ Next, we filter this extensive network to only include the components of the previously decomposed and annotated complexes, resulting in a network that comprises only ligand-receptor interactions from complex molecules.

-Finally, we can verify whether any of the pairwise combinations exist within this network.
+Finally, we can verify whether any of the pairwise combinations that were created in the step 1 exist within this network.

 These steps are done separetely for each dataset and merged together. ${\color{red} I \ don't \ understand \ what \ it \ means}$